Senior 8 min · March 05, 2026

 Method references look simple, but there are three situations where the compiler pushes back or — worse — silently does something unexpected.

 The overloaded method problem: If a method has multiple overloads, the compiler resolves the reference by matching it against the required functional interface signature.
 When two overloads both match, you get a compile error.
 System.out::println is the classic example — PrintStream has ten println overloads.
-In a Consumer context it works fine because only one overload takes a String.
+In a Consumer<String> context it works fine because only one overload takes a String.
 Change the type and it may stop compiling.

 Inheritance and hiding: When you write ClassName::method and a subclass overrides that method, the reference resolves at runtime based on the actual object type — it's not locked to the class you named.
 This is the correct behaviour (polymorphism), but it surprises developers who expect a method reference to be a hard-wired pointer.